 - Create Custom SQL Scripts (SQL target): allows the user to execute a custom SQL script when the ETL is run

 - Execute Process: allows the user to configure and use the "command" node option int he master flow.

 - Discover Lite: the user will have access to Discover Lite interface only.
-In unchecked they will access to the full Discover Pro module.
+If unchecked they will have access to the full Discover Pro module.

 - Advanced Analytics: this will allow the user to access the advanced analytic options (under Analysis in the Query ribbon) throughout the discovery app - like forecasting, Pareto analysis and trending.

 - Save Shareable Content: allow the user to share content in the workgroup and public folders

 - Auto Discovery: the user will have access to Auto Discovery.

 - Create Formulas, KPI's and Parameters: this will allow the user to build new shared formulas, lists, KPI's and parameters for Discovery

 - Create Scripts (R, Python): this will allow the user to build new shared scripts in Python, R and SAS